clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

    Run the following steps with root privileges (sudo) as shown in the examples

 #.
-To configure Optane DIMMs for App direct mode run this command
+To configure Optane™ DIMMs for App direct mode run this command

    .. code-block:: bash

       sudo ipmctl create -goal PersistentMemoryType=AppDirect

 #.
-Verify the Optane Configuration by showing the defined region, then reboot the system for your changes to take effect
+Verify the Optane™ Configuration by showing the defined region, then reboot the system for your changes to take effect

    .. code-block:: bash